sychd/chillyhill.me/src/posts/deep-dive-llm-notes.md

 Left is significantly worse!
 It gives immediately the answer.
 That is totally bad for training.
 It reads and generates tokens from left to right.

-On the right, we show ongoing process, we create interment calculations.
+On the right, we show ongoing process, we create step-by-step calculations.

 So it builds its own context window, building tokens one by one, and helping itself to come to the answer.